 To apply you’ll need scripting expertise and an undergraduate degree in Engineering, Computing, Game Design and Development, Physical, Natural, Life or Biological sciences.

 Don't forget to check the Scholarships section below.
-The Data Lab, Scotland's Innovation Centre for Data and AI, have four full-time scholarships covering the course fees for this MSc for 2022-23.
+The Data Lab, Scotland's Innovation Centre for Data and AI, have six fee-paying scholarships for this MSc for 2023-24.

-Applicants should have a minimum of a lower second-class (2:2) honours degree in either Design, Engineering, Computing, Physical, Natural, Life or Biological sciences.
+Applicants should have a minimum of a lower second-class (2:2) honours degree in either Design, Engineering, Computing and/or Physical, Natural, Life, Biological or Psychological sciences.
 The course is designed for students with some experience of scripting.